 Turnitin is able to evaluate any academic work produced inside the classroom, as long as it is less than 800 pages.
 For thesis, dissertations, proposals, and articles for publication, please read the section on Ithenticate.

 - In the syllabus, it is to notify the use of Turnitin as an assessment tool and discuss the percentages of originality in each project.

 - The use of this tool as a punitive method is not recommended, but rather as a support to improve academic research and writing skills.

-- If you wish to make an account, please complete the following survey.
-Make sure to fill out all the required sections.
+- If you wish to open an account, please complete our service form.

 - Teaching Assistants can use Turnitin only to monitor the work of students in courses they teach or support, based on what is discussed in the Faculty, Instructors, Teaching Assistants section.

 - Turnitin cannot be used for your own academic work, proposals, thesis, or dissertation.

 - You can use Turnitin without being part of a course!

 - Enroll in our Turnitin course on eCourses (ecourses.uprm.edu) to verify your work before handing in the final version to your professor.
 If you enroll, there is no need to apply for a Turnitin account.

 - A step-by-step guide is available in the course.